All Episodes

 That's the crucial issue, that the sense of the forest habitat decline is really the crucial problem.

-The owl, the canary, in the mine shaft.
+The owl is a canary in the mine shaft.

-Whether the owl itself is crucial, whether a hybrid, barred owl or spot owl is really a better owl to have out there.
+Whether the owl itself is crucial, whether a hybrid, you know, barred owl, spot owl is really a better owl to have out there, you know, that's more of a philosophical biology splitter joiner question.

 But I don't think there's any question at all that we're causing damage to our habitat.